mklyu/CEL-net/README.md

 > run setup.sh [./setup.sh]

-Default dataset location is at the [dataset/] folder
+Default dataset location is at the "dataset" folder

-Please download our dataset at: https://arielacil-my.sharepoint.com/:f:/g/personal/neiterman_ariel_ac_il/EruoYnkCjzREtC1hbPRN3Y0BQahIPkyMVfy-dp2AqiioGQ?e=3a59ro
+Please download our dataset [here](https://arielacil-my.sharepoint.com/:f:/g/personal/neiterman_ariel_ac_il/EruoYnkCjzREtC1hbPRN3Y0BQahIPkyMVfy-dp2AqiioGQ?e=i222JI).
-Download the [test] and [train] folders and move them to the [dataset/] folder.
+Download the "test" and "train" folders and move them to the "dataset" folder.
 The JPG are the camera's ISP output, they are not needed.
 If any errors occur during download or unzipping, try downloading subfolders manually and combine them into the original structure.

-Weights are stored by default at the [local/] folder Outputs are stored by default at the [output/] folder
+Weights are stored by default at the "local" folder Outputs are stored by default at the "output" folder

 # Train